-This course offers training in grammar, sentence building, correct usage, punctuation, and basic paragraphing.
-This course is designed for students who are required to review basic principles of Standard English as preparation or reinforcement of COM 102.
-Students must pass this ENG 090 with a grade of "C" or better.
+This course includes the curriculum of ENG 101, and offers training in grammar, sentence building, correct usage, punctuation, and basic paragraphing by utilizing extra time given.
+This course is designed for students who are required to review basic principles of Standard English as preparation or reinforcement of ENG 101 curriculum.